Cantera/cantera/cantera/trunk/doc/sphinx/cython/tutorial.rst

     - 'SV'   fixed specific entropy and specific volume
     - 'SP'   fixed specific entropy and pressure

-How can you tell if 'equilibrate' has correctly found the chemical equilibrium state?
+How can you tell if ``equilibrate`` has correctly found the chemical equilibrium state?
 One way is verify that the net rates of progress of all reversible reactions are zero.
 Here is the code to do this: